Geffreyvanderbos/geffre/src/journal/aeropress-common-man.md

 The steps:

-1. Boil the water and let it cool down in the cooker to about 80-90 degrees.
+1. Boil the water and let it cool down in the cooker to between 85-90 degrees.
 (Takes 10 minutes on average with our off-the-shelf water-cooker.)
 2. Put a scoop of ground coffee (≈26 grams) in the Aeropress with a filter installed.
 3. Pour water quickly into the Aeropress to saturate the coffee grounds.
 Pour to about under the number 4 mark (≈200 milliliters).
 4. Put the plunger in the Aeropress to create the vacuum which prevents liquid from dripping through the filter.
-Allow the coffee to steep for **2 minutes**.
+Allow the coffee to steep for **2 minutes** (there’s a timer below this post).
-5. Perform a gentle swirl of the Aeropress—avoid creating a vortex.
+5. After, perform a gentle swirl of the Aeropress—avoid creating a vortex.
 The grounds should start sinking to the bottom.
 6. After a **30-second** pause, begin pressing down gently and steadily for about **30 seconds**.

 A fresh cup of pleasant coffee is served.
 If your coffee is too bitter, consider a coarser grind or cooler.
 If sourness occurs, increase water temperature and grind the coffee finer.